We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 A Coil Whisk

 We've written extensively about all the different types of whisks out there, but here's one we have yet to cover: the coil whisk.
-This tool, which looks a bit like an oversize milk frother, is ideal for whisking gravy and emulsified pan sauces because the coil lies flat in the pan, while the rounded edges get right into the corners.
+This tool, which looks a bit like an oversized milk frother, is ideal for whisking gravy and emulsified pan sauces because the coil lies flat in the pan, while the rounded edges get right into the corners.

-Fine-Mesh Conical Strainer
+A Fine-Mesh Conical Strainer

 A fine-mesh conical strainer is one item I've never seen in a home kitchen, though they're commonly found in restaurants.
 Why?
 For one thing, a good one is expensive.
 But if you want ultra-clear, restaurant-quality stocks and perfectly smooth purées, a conical strainer will do the job.
 Simply pour in the liquid and press it through with a ladle or spoon—the results will be silky-smooth every time.